acmac/contracts/README.md

-# Mogul Studios Continuous Organization
+# Mogul Continuous Organization

-## Summary
+## Continuous Organization
 Continuous Organizations (COs) is innovative method for group-sourcing funds for different initiatives.
 Through COs, new business models can be devised and high capital requiring investment opportunities can be opened up to even the investors with smaller budgets.

 In their nature COs are a way to funnel investment from the crypto-digital world into the real world.
 When an investor invests funds into the CO, through cryptocurrency in a smart contract, they receive back tokens.
 You can think of this tokens as shares.